samehshi/portfolio-master/_projects/2_project.md

 ---
 layout: page
 title: Technology Trends Dashboard
-description: IBM Data Analytics Proffesional Certificate project
+description: This project aims to develop an interactive dashboard that provides valuable insights into current technology usage and future trends.
+Leveraging survey data collected from developers worldwide, the dashboard will offer a comprehensive overview of the evolving technology landscape.
+The dashboard will be structured into three main tabs, each focusing on a distinct perspective of technology trends.
-img: assets/img/IBM.png
+img: assets/img/IBM1.jpeg
 importance: 2
 category: Study
 related_publications: false
 ---

-# Technology Trends Dashboard

-Welcome to our comprehensive Technology Trends Dashboard!
-This interactive tool provides valuable insights into current technology usage and future trends based on survey data from developers worldwide.
-Our dashboard is divided into three main tabs, each offering unique perspectives on the ever-evolving tech landscape:

 ## A. Current Technology Usage Tab